 Professor Vanhaelen specializes in the study of seventeenth-century Dutch visual culture.
-Her recent book, The Wake of Iconoclasm: Painting the Church in the Dutch Republic (Penn State University Press) explores the fraught relationship between art and religion after the iconoclasm, when sacred imagery was stripped from the Dutch churches.
+Her book, The Wake of Iconoclasm: Painting the Church in the Dutch Republic (Penn State University Press, 2012) is the winner of the 2013 Roland H. Bainton Book Prize awarded by the Sixteenth Century Society and Conference for the best book written in English dealing with Art and Music History within the time frame of 1450-1660.
+The book explores the fraught relationship between art and religion after the iconoclasm, when sacred imagery was stripped from the Dutch churches.
 Taking up the history of painting in the aftermath of iconoclasm, the book reassesses Dutch realism and its pictorial strategies in relation to the religious and political diversity of the Dutch cities.

 Her first book, Comic Print and Theatre in Early Modern Amsterdam: Gender, childhood and the city (Ashgate, 2003), explores shifts in the popular culture traditions of late seventeenth-century Amsterdam, particularly the ways that inexpensive printed imagery worked to define key urban spaces and generate new practices of everyday life.